H42r1/SADC-NextGeninCyber/Serie/Echoes of the Scroll.md

 ![](attachments/Pasted%20image%2020251108213705.png)

-I tried to unzip the archive but it has a password on it so I use a `zip2john` to extract the hash to brute force it.
+I tried to unzip the archive, but it was password‑protected, so I used `zip2john` to extract the hash and brute‑force it.

  ```sh
  zip2john 3EDF96.zip > hash
  ```

-To generate a wordlist I used [cupp](https://github.com/Mebus/cupp) and the configuration present in the `screeshot.jpg`.
+To generate a wordlist I used [cupp](https://github.com/Mebus/cupp) and the configuration shown in the `screeshot.jpg`.

 ---
 **Configs**